KamaZz/laratrust/docs/docs/5.1/troubleshooting.md

 php artisan cache:clear
 ```

-Remember that Laratrust uses cache in the roles and permissions checks.
+Remember that Laratrust uses cache in the groups and permissions checks.

 ---
 If you want to use the `Authorizable` trait you have to do: